-I am available from 8:30am to 4pm, Monday to Friday, to provide assistance to any student who sustains an injury or becomes unwell during the school day.
-If I am unavailable a trained First Aider will attend.
+I am available from 8:30am to 4pm, Monday to Friday, to provide assistance to any student, who sustains an injury or becomes unwell during the school day.
+If I am ever unavailable a trained First Aider will attend.

-Over the counter medication will only be administered if a parent consent form has been signed (normally completed at the start of a child’s education at Bennett) and only if the child has used the medication in the past, with no adverse reaction.
+Over the counter medication will only be administered by me if a parent consent form has been signed (normally completed at the start of a child’s education at Bennett) and only if the child has used the medication in the past with no adverse reaction.
 No other members of staff are permitted to give medication unless it is by prescription and accompanied by a parent permission form signed to do so (form available on the school website).
 All medications administered during the school day will be recorded in the student planner.

 In all cases, if an injury or illness appears to be serious or debilitating, a parent/guardian will be contacted immediately in order that their child can be taken home or to hospital.
 Please inform the school of any change of contact details.

 A care plan is an agreement between you and the school to help us manage your child’s health while in school.
 It helps to assess what care and support is needed and how it will be provided.
 Once completed, the information will be shared with the relevant staff, so that they can ensure that your child’s needs are met while in school.
 If you are unsure if your child requires a care plan please contact us so that we can discuss it.

-The care plan is reviewed annually but it is important that you inform me of any changes to your child’s health so that this can be implemented earlier.
+The care plan is reviewed annually but it is important that you inform us of any changes to your child’s health so that this can be implemented earlier.
 It is important to keep the school informed should your child develop a medical illness, require surgery or the treatment/medication is changed for an existing illness.